Dodgers vs. Nationals Player Props Betting Odds

 Thomas Stats

-- Thomas has put up 59 hits with 10 doubles, a triple, eight home runs and 15 walks.
+- Thomas has 61 hits with 11 doubles, a triple, eight home runs and 16 walks.
 He has driven in 26 runs with four stolen bases.

-- Thomas will look for his 15th straight game with a hit in this matchup.
-During his last 10 outings he is batting .310 with four doubles, three home runs, four walks and seven RBI.
+- Thomas will look for his 16th straight game with a hit in this contest.
+In his last 10 outings he is batting .326 with five doubles, two home runs, four walks and five RBI.

 Thomas Recent Games